freedom-manufaktur/Oktopus/Documentation/Oktopus Actions.md

 Resets a users password.

 #### Update User
-Update a User With a selection of properties.
+Update a User with a selection of properties.

 [🔝 Back to top](#technologies)